WeCanCodeIT/CSlides/src/fundamentals/basic-types-and-variables/index.md

 - Select Start

-- You should see a blank screen pop-up and dissapear.
+- You should see a blank screen pop-up and disappear.
 This is the console.
 Press <mark>Ctrl F5</mark> and the console window will appear.

 ## We should all be here